Policies

 Should any authorship dispute arise, it will be resolved at the appropriate institutional level or through other appropriate independent bodies.
 Cinéma & Cie editors will then act on the findings, for example by correcting authorship in published works.

-5.2 Authors’ publishing ethics
+5.2 Authors’ Publishing Ethics

 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial ‘opinion’ works should be clearly identified as such.

 Authors should provide original and unpublished articles, results of their study, research and originality.
 Cinéma & Cie editors discourage duplicate or redundant publication unless it is fully declared and acceptable to all (e.g., publication in a different language with cross-referencing).
-Authors should maintain accurate records of data associated with their submitted manuscript, and to supply or provide access to these data, on reasonable request.
+Authors should maintain accurate records of data associated with their submitted manuscript, and supply or provide access to these data, on reasonable request.

-Authors should confirm that all the work in the submitted manuscript is original and to acknowledge and cite content reproduced from other sources.
+Authors should confirm that all the work in the submitted manuscript is original and acknowledge and cite content reproduced from other sources.
 They should obtain permission to reproduce any content from other sources.

 Authors should submit papers which make a substantial new contribution to their field.
-The editors discourage ‘salami publications’ (i.e., publication of the minimum publishable unit of research), and encourage authors to place their work in the context of previous work (i.e., to state why this work was necessary/done, what this work adds or why a replication of previous work was required, and what readers should take away from it).
+The editors discourage ‘salami publications’ (i.e., the minimum publishable unit of wider research), and encourage authors to place their work in the context of previous work (i.e., to state why this work was necessary/done, what this work adds or why a replication of previous work was required, and what readers should take away from it).

-5.3 Ensuring integrity of the published record - corrections
+5.3 Ensuring Integrity of the Published Record – Corrections

-Authors should notify promptly the journal editor or publisher if a significant error in their publication is identified.
+Authors should notify promptly the Journal editor or publisher if a significant error in their publication is identified.
 They have to cooperate with the editor and publisher to publish an erratum, addendum, corrigendum notice, or to retract the paper, where this is deemed necessary.

-5.4 Conflicts of interest and role of the funding source
+5.4 Conflicts of Interest and Role of the Funding Source

-Authors are required to declare any relevant financial or non-financial conflict of interest at the moment they submit their papers for publication on Cinèma & Cie (e.g. where the author has a competing interest - real or apparent - that could be considered or viewed as exerting an undue influence on his or her duties at any stage during the publication process).
+Authors are required to declare any relevant financial or non-financial conflict of interest at the moment they submit their papers for publication in Cinéma & Cie (e.g. where the author has a competing interest – real or apparent – that could be considered or viewed as exerting an undue influence on his or her duties at any stage during the publication process).
 Declarations of conflicting interests are published alongside the paper so that readers are informed about them.

 5.5.
-Copyright policy
+Copyright Policy

-The Author allows Cinéma & Cie the right to publish for the first time or republish the work within 1 (one) year from the submission, and the perpetual right to distribute the work free of charge by any means and in any parts of the world, including the communication to the public through the journal website.
+The Author allows Cinéma & Cie the right to publish for the first time or republish the work within 1 (one) year from the submission, and the perpetual right to distribute the work free of charge by any means and in any parts of the world, including the communication to the public through the Journal website.

 The Author retains the right to create derivative works and to reproduce, distribute, execute or publicly display their work at conferences and presentations, lectures, and in case of any other professional activity, by acknowledging Cinéma & Cie’s previous publication.

-6. Responding to criticisms and concerns
+6. Responding to Criticisms and Concerns

 Cinéma & Cie welcomes and encourages criticism and debate.

-When genuine errors in works published on Cinéma & Cie are pointed out by readers, authors, or editors, which do not render the work invalid, a correction (or erratum) will be published as soon as possible.
+When genuine errors in works published in Cinéma & Cie are pointed out by readers, authors, or editors, which do not render the work invalid, a correction (or erratum) will be published as soon as possible.
 The paper will be corrected with a date of correction.
 If the error renders the work or substantial parts of it invalid, the paper will be retracted with an explanation as to the reason for retraction (i.e., honest error).
 Retracted papers will be retained online, and they will be prominently marked as a retraction in all online versions, including the PDF, for the benefit of future readers.

 6.1.
-Ensuring the integrity of the published record – suspected research or publication misconduct
+Ensuring the Integrity of the Published Record – Suspected Research or Publication Misconduct

-If serious concerns are raised by readers, reviewers, or others, about the conduct, validity, or reporting of works published on Cinéma & Cie the editors of the journal will initially contact the authors and allow them to respond to the concerns.
+If serious concerns are raised by readers, reviewers, or others, about the conduct, validity, or reporting of works published in Cinéma & Cie the editors of the Journal will initially contact the authors and allow them to respond to the concerns.
 If that response is unsatisfactory, editors will take the matter to the appropriate institutional level.
-The editors of Cinéma & Cie will also do their best to respond to findings from research integrity organisations that indicate misconduct relating to works published on Cinéma & Cie.
+The editors of Cinéma & Cie will also do their best to respond to findings from research integrity organisations that indicate misconduct relating to works published in Cinéma & Cie.
 Editors can themselves decide to retract a paper if they are convinced that serious misconduct has happened even if an investigation by an institution or national body does not recommend it.
 Editors will respond to all allegations or suspicions of research or publication misconduct raised by readers, reviewers, or other editors.
-In general, they acknowledge collective responsibility for the research record of the journal and will act whenever they become aware of potential misconduct if at all possible.
+In general, they acknowledge collective responsibility for the research record of the Journal and will act whenever they become aware of potential misconduct if at all possible.

-6.2 Encourage scholarly debate
+6.2 Encourage Scholarly Debate

-7. General procedures for dealing with unethical behaviour
+7. General Procedures for Dealing with Unethical Behaviour

 Misconduct and unethical behaviour may be identified and brought to the attention of the editor and publisher at any time, by anyone.